jwildman/iDAAS-Connect-Clinical-IndustryStandards/README.md

 # Development IDE
 The iDAAS (Intelligent Data as a Service) Clinical platform was initially developed using Eclipse.
 While this can still be used to update code, the team wanted to share its has transitioned to the following Development IDE and plugins:

-* IntelliJ Community IDE with the following plugins: Apache Camel Plugin, Big Data Tools Plugin nd Kubernetes Plugin
+* IntelliJ Community IDE with the following plugins: Apache Camel Plugin, Big Data Tools Plugin and Kubernetes Plugin

 # iDAAS Technologies
 The iDAAS (Intelligent Data as a Service) Clinical platform is intended for usage for the healthcare market.
 It contains the following Red Hat technologies, (this platform will also will work with their upstream equivalents):